-The map chart displays a map in any form (e.g., satellite, terrain), with different markers and visual artifacts overlayed on top.
+The map chart displays a map in any form (e.g., satellite, terrain), with different markers and visual artefacts overlaid on top.
 Sometimes, the different visual layers can be selected/deselected on demand.
 The texture of the map and the location of the markers is typically obtained through services like Google Maps or OpenStreetMaps.
 Data values can be coordinates (lat-long pairs) or areas (polygons).
 The map is usually scaled so that it includes all the identified points.
 If the data is geographically sparse, interactive maps are used instead to allow for zooming and panning.
 Interactive maps usually include some form of aggregation of markers, to avoid visual clutter.
 The aggregation depends on the zoom level.
-For instance, in a map of Points of Interet (PoI) in a city, instead of plotting a point per PoI, several PoI in crowded areas, a single marker may indicate that there are several nearby PoIs.
-In some cases, the markers are combined with alterations on the the real geography.
+For instance, in a map of Points of Interest (Pol) in a city, instead of plotting a single point per Pol several Pols are added in crowded areas and a single marker may indicate that there are several nearby Pols.
+In some cases, the markers are combined with alterations on the real geography.
 Some alterations include enlarging the areas with more information density (more markers) and using a non-cartesian distance metrics (e.g. Manhattan distance).